andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 more than a man who built an entire website to write about himself.

 But I don't want to breeze over the nudity.
 I'm fully aware that my societal standing as a man dominates every aspect of how I feel about it.
-I've never felt overtly sexualized by another person.
 I've never been catcalled.
 I've never been told I need to *smile more*.
 I've never felt unsafe walking home at night.
 I've never carried pepper spray.
 I've never been uncomfortable in a room full of men.
+I've never been sexually harassed.
 I've never been sexually assaulted.

 I've never experienced the innumerable unfortunate and inexcusable incidents directed at women in our society.
 I don't know everybody's story, but I have to